dhairs/College-Notes/Projects/Speaker/DIY High-Fidelity (HiFi) Speaker Design.md

 Acceptable from a regular headphone jack leading directly into our MCU.

-16-bit resolution audio will then be passed to the DSP running on the MCU and be used to
+16-bit resolution audio will then be passed to the DSP running on the MCU and be used to form the digital crossover.